 Innovation remains an important pillar for delivering new profit and growth opportunities to the Corby domestic business.
-Relatively new premium offerings in Canadian whisky such as Pike Creek®, Lot No. 40® and Gooderham & Worts® (collectively known as the Northern Border Collection) grew retail volume 70% for the three-month period ended September 30, 2017, outperforming the Canadian whisky category in Canada, which declined 1% for the three-month period ended June 30, 2017.
-The Rare Range innovation series (featuring Pike Creek 21YO, Lot No. 40 Cask Strength and Gooderham & Worts Little Trinity) was launched late this quarter.
+Relatively new premium offerings in Canadian whisky such as Pike Creek, Lot No. 40 and Gooderham & Worts (collectively known as the Northern Border Collection) grew retail volume 48% for the three-month period and 55% for the six-month periods ended December 31, 2017, outperforming the Canadian whisky category in Canada, which declined 2% for the same comparable periods.
+The Rare Range innovation series (featuring Pike Creek 21-Year-Old, Lot No. 40 12-Year-Old Cask Strength and Gooderham & Worts Little Trinity 17-Year-Old) launched this fiscal has received wide acclaim, winning various medals at the Canadian Whisky Awards 2018.

-Lot No. 40 and Gooderham & Worts were both awarded Canadian Connoisseur Whisky of the Year at the seventh annual Canadian Whisky Awards for 2017.
-This is the third time Lot No. 40 has received a top honour in the last four years.
-Lot No. 40 was also named Best Canadian Rye Whisky at the 2016 San Francisco World Spirits Competition.
+In addition, Lot No. 40 and Gooderham & Worts were both awarded Canadian Connoisseur Whisky of the Year at the seventh annual Canadian Whisky Awards for 2017.
+Lot No.40 has consistently won top awards in the most prestigious Canadian and International competitions.
 Gooderham & Worts was also awarded World's Best Canadian Blended at the World Whiskies Awards for 2017.

-Royal Reserve® retail volume declined 7% and 6% for the three-month period ended September 30, 2017 when compared to the same period last year due to slow recovering economic conditions in Alberta and a significant increase in competitive retail activity in the economy segment of Canadian whisky.
+Royal Reserve® retail volume declined 5% and 6% for the three and six-month periods ended December 31, 2017 when compared to the same periods last year due to slow recovery of spirits consumption in Alberta and a significant increase in competitive retail activity in the economy segment of Canadian whisky.